 How to Brew Your Best Cup of Coffee at Home

-We can all agree that coffee is the sweet nectar of the gods, without which we would all be inefficient zombies.
-And there is nothing like that first cup in the morning, especially when made by a true barista who knows what they’re doing.
-But, what’s a gal or guy to do when you can’t get your hands on that perfect flat white?
-As they saying goes, when the going gets tough, the tough get to making their own coffee.
+We can all agree that coffee is the bittersweet nectar of the gods – without which we would all be inefficient zombies.
+There is nothing like that first cup in the morning, especially when made by a true barista who knows what they’re doing.
+But, what’s one to do when you can’t get your hands on that perfect flat white?
+As the saying goes, when the going gets tough, the tough get to making their own coffee.

 Brew Your Best Cup of Coffee in an Automatic Filter Coffee Maker